Genusbiz/docs/developers/guidelines-and-best-practices/improving-genus-desktop-startup-performance.md

-## Improving Desktop Client Startup Performance
+# Improving Genus Desktop startup performance

 Windows supports the Web Proxy Auto-Discovery Protocol (WPAD), which is a method used by clients to locate a URL of a configuration file using DHCP and/or DNS discovery methods.
 The Genus Desktop client [only supports DNS](../installation-and-configuration/system-requirements.md).